-My answer to this is to grow it in containers and raised beds.
+My answer to our clay soil is to grow lavender in containers and raised beds.
 If you’re growing lavender in containers, cactus soil is great, or you can add perlite or grit to it.
 I find coarse chicken grit works fine.

 I have almost finished edging my entire potager in various lavender varieties.
 According to this fabulous article in American Gardener magazine, written by Barbara Perry Lawton, there are 20 to 40 species of lavender in the Lavandula genus.

 Wow, just wow.
 Lavender is very old and very complicated.

 Testing lavender in the garden

 A couple of years ago, I mentioned I was going to test a few lavenders in my kitchen garden/potager.
 Well, I have done it, and I have a few favorites.
 Since lavender is expensive, it’s taken two seasons to finish the border.
 If I were a normal person, I would have used the same plant throughout, but part of the gardening fun for me is diversity.

 The first lavender in our hit parade is the fabulous ‘Phenomenal’ Lavandula intermedia ‘Phenomenal’ PP24193, a French lavender hybrid that was found in a garden.
 I love this tall lavender and have used it in two different borders of the potager.